Vale2424-coder/Arduino-FullGraphic-Men-/README.md

 ### Goal
 I want the menu and functions to stay **exactly the same as with the basic LCD**, just with graphical output instead of text.

-The project files are here:
-👉 [insert your GitHub repo link here]

 Any help or suggestions would be **greatly appreciated**! 🙏

 Thanks in advance!